-Predators higher up the food chain accumulate plastic that they unwittingly consume when they feed on prey that has consumed plastic, and they too will have problems digesting and processing it.
+Predators higher up the food chain accumulate plastic that they unwittingly consume when they feed on prey that has consumed plastic.
+They, too, will have problems digesting and processing it.

 Does Plastic Persist in the Environment?

-Plastic is a man-made material that is designed to be durable and to withstand the elements; consequently, it does not break down readily in the environment, but rather persists for a very long time.
+Plastic is a man-made material designed to be durable and withstand the elements; consequently, it does not break down readily in the environment but rather persists for a long time.

-When it does eventually start to break down, it doesn’t disappear, but rather breaks down into smaller and smaller pieces, eventually resulting in gazillions of tiny plastic fragments – or microplastics – measuring less than 5mm.
+When it eventually starts to break down, it doesn’t disappear but rather breaks down into smaller and smaller pieces, eventually resulting in gazillions of tiny plastic fragments – or microplastics – measuring less than 5mm.

 While plastic pollution on land has always been recognized as a huge environmental problem, only recently has the extent of marine plastic pollution become truly apparent.

-Microplastics are an emerging pollutant that has scientists particularly concerned about.
+Microplastics are an emerging pollutant that has scientists are particularly concerned about.

 Due to their tiny size, they have until recently slipped under the radar.
-But recent oceanic surveys have revealed that these tiny particles are abundant in all the world’s oceans, and scientists are particularly concerned about the impact on marine animals and higher predators, especially man, who relies heavily on the world’s ocean for a source of protein food.
+But recent oceanic surveys have revealed that these tiny particles are abundant in all the world’s oceans.
+Scientists are particularly concerned about the impact on marine animals and higher predators, especially man, who relies heavily on the world’s ocean for a source of protein food.

 The level of microplastics in the world’s oceans has steadily increased over the last couple of decades in line with an increase in the use of plastics and continues to increase further still.
 What is more problematic is the fact that more and more plastic is being discarded into the environment, yet the existing plastic is not disappearing.

-The result: an ocean that is accumulating more and more plastic, and rapidly becoming a plastic soup, spiraling out of control.
-A study conducted in the North Pacific Central gyre in 2001, revealed that microplastics outweighed zooplankton by a ratio of 6:1!
+The result is an ocean accumulating more and more plastic and rapidly becoming a plastic soup, spiraling out of control.
+A study conducted in the North Pacific Central gyre in 2001 revealed that microplastics outweighed zooplankton by a ratio of 6:1!

-Microplastics do not only originate from plastics that have broken down into tiny fragments but also comprise tiny resin pellets that are shipped in bulk to manufacturers who use them to produce plastic products.
+Microplastics originate from plastics that have broken down into tiny fragments and comprise tiny resin pellets that are shipped in bulk to manufacturers who use them to produce plastic products.

-Very often there is spillage en-route to their destination, and they are added to the environment before they are even used in the manufacturing process.
+There is often spillage en-route to their destination, and they are added to the environment before they are even used in the manufacturing process.